Structures of G(2) type and nonintegrable distributions in characteristic p: Examples from the literature

-{\bf Melikyan algebras for $p=2$}.
-It is also natural to consider the prolongs of non-positive parts of $\fg(2)$ in its various $\Zee$-gradings for $p=2$ ($p=3$ does not fit for obvious reasons) and Brown \cite{Br} did just it: As spaces, and $\Zee/3$-graded Lie algebras, let
+\sssec{Melikyan algebras for $p=2$} It is also natural to consider the prolongs of nonpositive parts of $\fg(2)$ in its various $\Zee$-gradings for $p=2$, and Brown \cite{Br} did just it: As $\Zee/3$-graded Lie algebras, let

-The $\fg_\ev$-action on the $\fg_{\bar i}$ is natural; the multiplication in $L(\underline{N})$ is given by the following formulas:
+The $\fg_\ev$-action on the $\fg_{\bar i}$ is natural; the multiplication in $L(\un )$ is given by the following formulas: